 The Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC) program is an innovative early childhood program to help combat obesity.
 NAP SACC consists of a pre-assessment and a post-assessment in which childcare providers or site directors answer questions about current nutrition and physical activity practices.
 After the pre-assessment, they create three goals to work on in order to improve their nutritional and physical activity components.
 Educational materials are provided in order to make environmental changes.
 After implementing these changes, care providers complete the post-assessment in order to report the results of the implemented changes.

-During the 2015-2016 program year, NAP SACC was implemented at 63 early childhood centers, and served 2,768 children and their families.
+During the 2017-2018 program year, 49 centers completed both the pre- and post-assessments and served 3,771 children and their families.
 When compared to a control group, intervention centers have been found to be more likely to make significant changes in nutrition policies, environments and practices and some positive changes in physical activity policies, environments and practices.

 The Physical Education and Nutrition program (PE-Nut) is a program for children in grades Kindergarten through 5th grade.
 PE-Nut provides nutrition and physical education to children in the school setting in order to increase consumption of fruits and vegetables among children.
 PE-Nut also engages children in physical activity in order to educate them about the importance of moving their bodies and being physically active.